 The new rates save him $0.23 in fees compared to the standard rate.

 Again, like the merchant rate, you have to.

 ⚠ It is important to note that if you upgrade to the micropayment rate, the rate will apply to ALL commercial payments received into your PayPal account, irrespective of the transaction amount.

-Therefore, if you receive a payment of $100, you'll pay fees based on the micropayment rate, which is $5.05, instead of the standard rate's $3.20.
+Therefore, if you receive a payment of $100, you'll pay fees based on the micropayment rate, which is $5.05, instead of the standard rate of $3.20.

-🛠 To avoid this situation if you receive both macro-and micropayments from customers: you should maintain two separate accounts.
-One account for receiving micropayments with micropayment rate.
+🛠 To avoid this situation, if you receive both macro-and micropayments from customers: you should maintain two separate accounts.
+One account for receiving micropayments with a micropayment rate.
 And another for receiving any payments from $12 and above at the standard rate. 😏